kennitochang/kennitochang.github.io/_posts/en/2022-02-22-jyutping-tone-marks.md

 ![A poem annotated with numbered jyutping.](/assets/images/jyutping-number-annotation.png)
 ### Annotation using jyutping with diacritics
 ![A poem annotated with marked jyutping.](/assets/images/jyutping-tonemark-annotation.png)

-The tone marks were chosen based on analogy with Hanyu Pinyin, Vietnamese, and Yale romanization, with an eye towards Unicode support.
-For a further explanation of Cantonese tones, see [here](https://jyutping.org/docs/tone/).
-In future versions of the browser extension, I hope to allow users to select their own tone marks if they wish.

 ## Download Link
 - [Download for Firefox](https://addons.mozilla.org/en-US/firefox/addon/inject-jyutping-diacritics/)
 - Download for Chrome (pending review)